defold/doc/docs/en/tutorials/grading.md

 cell_{high} = \left \lceil{B \times (N - 1)} \right \rceil
 $$

-Then we sample from the cells as shown above and mix the sampled colors according to the formula:
+Then we should sample color values from each cell and interpolate the colors linearly, according to the formula:

 $$
 color = color_{low} \times (1 - C_{frac}) + color_{high} \times C_{frac}
 $$

-Here `color`~low~ is the color sampled from the lower (leftmost) cell and `color`^high^ is the color sampled from the higher (rightmost) cell.
+Here `color`~low~ is the color sampled from the lower (leftmost) cell and `color`~high~ is the color sampled from the higher (rightmost) cell.
 The value `C`~frac~ is the fractional part of the blue channel value scaled to the `0`--`15` color range:

 $$
 C_{frac} = B \times (N - 1) - \left \lfloor{B \times (N - 1)} \right \rfloor